TrishnaSaikia/BP-rPPG-ALIVE/README.md

 - SBP and DBP are supervised using `L_DF`;
 - Adam is used for up to 20 epochs, batch size 4, learning rate `1e-4`.

-The subject split is approximately 80%/10%/10% and is saved for reproducibility.
+The subject split is approximately 80%/10%/10%.

 # Step 5: Test the student only